freeradical13/freeradical13.github.io/index.md

 #### Mitochondria

 [Mitochondria][] are the site of aerobic respiration.
 Mitochondria have an outer and inner phospholipid bilayer membrane with the space in between called the intermembrane space.
-The area inside the inner membrane is called the mitochondrial matrix.
+The area inside the inner membrane is called the [mitochondrial matrix][].
+The inner membrane is heavily folded to increase surface area into structures called [cristae][].

 #### Plants

 [Plants][] are a kingdom of eukaryotic autotrophs that generate their own chemical energy from sunlight through the process of photosynthesis.
 They have a cell wall made of cellulose.

+Plant organelles are called [plastids][].

 [Phototropism][] is the directional growth of plants towards light.

 ##### Chloroplasts

-[Chloroplasts][] are the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
+[Chloroplasts][] are plastics that act as the site of [photosynthesis][] which uses light energy, water, and CO<sub>2</sub> to synthesize organic compounds such as sugars.
 Like mitochondria, chloroplasts have their own DNA and two outer phospholipid bilayers (although the outer two membranes are not used for ATP synthesis like in mitochondria, but are just a relic of endosymbiosis).

 Within the inner membrane, in the fluid called the [stroma][], chloroplasts are further divided into membraned sacs called thylakoids which are arranged into stacks called [grana][] (a single stack being a granum).
 [Chlorophyll][] molecules in the thylakoid membranes absorb light and the Calvin Cycle uses that energy to synthesize organic compounds.